jakuski/website/src/content/projects/ones-and-zeroes.md

 {% galleryImage src="p/ones-and-zeroes/wireframes-1" /%}
 {% galleryImage src="p/ones-and-zeroes/wireframes-2" /%}
 {% /galleryRow %}
+{% galleryImage src="p/ones-and-zeroes/lofi" /%}
+{% /gallery %}

+### User Testing/UX Interviews {% #user-testing %}

+This project is my first where I went through thorough user testing and UX interviewing.
+I was able to interview a range of people (with a predefined discussion guide) who fit within the target market for the app and was able to gather some really interesting insights into user behaviours and what they expected on certain button presses.
+It actually revealed the biggest flaw in my initial designs and the content structure.
+Initially, I had used a traditional tab bar for navigation however this lead to a lot of confusion on which "tab" certain content should be.
+As a result of this, I looked over my app's structure once again and decided on a single top level page with navigation links within it rather than a tab bar.
+After testing the design again, it was clear that this change lead to significantly less confusion and a much better user experience.

+### Visual style {% #visual-style %}

+The visual style of ones and zeroes is a breath of fresh air from the modernist [and most times, rather soul-less] interfaces of today.
+I would describe it as [neo-brutalist](https://webdesign.tutsplus.com/articles/what-is-the-neubrutalism-web-design-trend--cms-41576), with strong outlines, bold colours and playful typography.
+It aims to mimic the Y2K era and I'd describe the app as a visual archetype of [Charli XCX - 1999](https://open.spotify.com/track/05mAIVLkIWc2d1UBYZBCp8).
+It was inspired by brands/products such as [Figma](https://www.figma.com/), [Equals](https://equals.app/) and [Thursday](https://www.getthursday.com/).

+{% gallery %}
 {% galleryRow %}
-{% galleryImage src="p/ones-and-zeroes/lofi" /%}
 {% galleryImage src="p/ones-and-zeroes/hifi-dev" /%}
+{% galleryImage src="p/ones-and-zeroes/hifi-dev-final" /%}
 {% /galleryRow %}
-{% galleryImage src="p/ones-and-zeroes/hifi-dev-final" /%}
 {% /gallery %}

-## Visual style {% #visual-style %}

-The visual style of ones and zeroes is a breath of fresh air from the modernist [and most times, rather soul-less] interfaces of today.
-I would describe it as [neo-brutalist](https://webdesign.tutsplus.com/articles/what-is-the-neubrutalism-web-design-trend--cms-41576), with strong outlines, bold colours and playful typography .
-A visual archetype of [this](https://open.spotify.com/track/05mAIVLkIWc2d1UBYZBCp8).
-It was inspired by brands/products such as [Figma](https://www.figma.com/), [Equals](https://equals.app/) and [Thursday](https://www.getthursday.com/).

 ### Style Kit {% #style-kit %}